threddyrex/dnproto/README.md

 If you are parsing records and for some reason the parsing code cannot understand a certain record structure, it will create a DagCborObject and include a map entry with the key "DNPROTO_EXCEPTION", and continue to the next record.
-I've seen this recently with non-Bluesky record types, like the flashes app profile.